DRUM (South African magazine)

-DRUM is a South African online family magazine mainly aimed at black readers containing market news, entertainment and feature articles.
-It has two sister magazines: Huisgenoot (aimed at White and Coloured Afrikaans-speaking readers) and YOU (aimed at demographically diverse South African English-speaking readers of different ethnicities to inform, inspire and entertain them by offering its own brand of coverage on current events and interesting people).
+DRUM is a South African online family magazine mainly aimed at black readers, containing market news, entertainment and feature articles.
+It has two sister magazines: Huisgenoot (aimed at White and Coloured Afrikaans-speaking readers) and YOU (aimed at demographically diverse South African English-speaking readers).

-In 2005 it was described as "the first black lifestyle magazine in Africa", but it is noted chiefly for its early 1950s and 1960s reportage of township life under apartheid.
+In 2005 Drum was described as "the first black lifestyle magazine in Africa", but it is noted chiefly for its early 1950s and 1960s reportage of township life under apartheid.
 From July 2020 the magazine became an online magazine.

 History

-Drum was started in 1951, as African Drum by former test cricketer and author Bob Crisp and Jim Bailey an ex-R.A.F. pilot, son of South African financier Sir Abe Bailey.
+Drum was started in 1951 as African Drum by former test cricketer and author Bob Crisp and Jim Bailey, an ex-RAF. pilot, son of South African financier Sir Abe Bailey and the aviator Mary Bailey.

 Initially under Crisp's editorship, the magazine had a paternalistic, tribal representation of Africans, but within a short time Crisp was replaced and the emphasis moved to the vibrant urban black townships.

 The paper in its early years had a series of outstanding editors: